StevenWingett/Bioinformatics_Computer_Cluster_Course/3_Cluster_Computing.md

 # Slurm
 ## Introduction
 By this point in the course, you have logged in to a head node and then executed simple commands – essentially you have been treating the compute cluster as one might treat a simple desktop system.
-That is fine for demonstration purposes, but the compute cluster architecture is not designed to be used in this fashion, and in by doing so we are not making use of the cluster’s considerable processing power.
+That is fine for demonstration purposes, but the compute cluster architecture is not designed to be used in this fashion, and in by doing so we are not making full use of the cluster’s considerable processing power.
 The correct way to use a cluster is to log in to a head node and from there pass jobs to compute nodes, where intensive number crunching can be performed.

 Enabling head nodes to communicate with compute nodes and ensuring all these nodes can communicate with storage arrays, while simultaneously allowing different users to interact with the system while keeping track of all the users' jobs as they are passed from node to node is far from trivial.
 Fortunately, there are specialist software tools for managing these tasks on computer clusters.
 The LMB cluster uses one such workload manager known as **Slurm**.
 In this section we shall introduce Slurm and give an overview of how to execute jobs on compute nodes.

-[Bioinformatic pipelines that link software tools in sequential workflows will not be described here, but instead are detailed in the next section that discuses Nextflow and nf-core.]
+[Bioinformatic pipelines that link software tools in sequential workflows will not be described here, but instead are detailed in another course that discusses Nextflow and nf-core - see https://stevenwingett.github.io/lmb_pipelines_course/]

 ## Using Slurm
 The Slurm files are located on the LMB cluster at `/user/bin/` where the Linux command line programs are also kept.
 This means that Slurm commands should already be in your PATH and be ready to use.
 We shall now cover the main Slurm commands you will need.